Neil Gorsuch: First Amendment

 Gorsuch joined the majority in National Institute of Family and Life Advocates v.
 Becerra and Janus v.
 AFSCME, which both held unconstitutional certain forms of compelled speech.

 Gorsuch authored the majority opinion in Kennedy v.
 Bremerton School District (2022), which concerned a public high school football coach who was fired for praying on the field after games.
 The opinion held that the coach's conduct was protected by both the Free Speech and Free Exercise clauses of the First Amendment, and that the school's attempt to stop him was not mandated by the amendment's Establishment Clause.

+Gorsuch wrote the majority opinion in 303 Creative LLC v.
+Elenis (2023), which held that the Free Speech Clause protected a web designer's freedom to sell custom wedding websites only for opposite-sex weddings, notwithstanding a Colorado law prohibiting businesses from discriminating on the basis of sexual orientation.